Skip to main content

 A grid of 12 dots arranged in a 4-wide by 3-high rectangle.
 The lower-left dot is labeled (0,0).
 The top right dot is labeled (3,2).
 A bold line runs from the bottom left dot to the second dot on the bottom row, then turns up and runs to the next dot above it, then turns right and runs to the middle right dot, and finally turns up and runs to the top-right dot.

-Notice to ensure the path is the shortest possible, each move must be either to the right or up.
-Additionally, in this case, no matter what path we take we must make three steps right and two steps up.
-No matter what order we make these steps, there will always be five steps.
+Notice that to ensure the path is the shortest possible, each move must be either to the right or up.
+Additionally, in this case, no matter what path we take, we must make three steps right and two steps up.
+No matter in what order we make these steps, there will always be five steps.
 Thus each path has length five.

 The counting question we will ask is this: how many lattice paths are there between \((0,0)\) and \((3,2)\text{?}\) In this case, drawing all the paths wouldn’t take too long.
 Or we could list each path as a string of “directions” such as \(xxyyx\text{,}\) \(yyxxx\text{,}\) or \(xyxxy\text{,}\) which correspond to the three paths drawn above, where an \(x\) means travel one unit in the \(x\) direction, and similarly for \(y\text{.}\) We would get the following ten paths: